wiktorCzechowski8127/TimeCards/README.md

     &emsp;G - Payment with advance payment and insurance deducted. <br />
     &emsp;H - Vacation days used. <br />
     &emsp;I - Employee status.
 Cell used to adding and deleting employees, more info in user manual. <br />
     &emsp;J2 - Auto-generated control value that represent amount of employees.
-DO NOT CHANGE THIS VALUE <br />
+DO NOT CHANGE THIS VALUE! <br />
     &emsp;J4 - Last read unknown token id. <br />
     &emsp;L - Month calendar with daily employee working time, Weekends and holidays are marked in yellow. <br />